Comoros Entry Requirements

 Traveling with Children

-Bring unabridged birth certificate; if only one parent is present, carry notarized consent letter from the other parent.
-No specific extra visa fee for minors.
+Bring an unabridged birth certificate.
+If only one parent is present, carry a notarized consent letter from the absent parent.

 Traveling with Pets